json-schema-org/json-schema-spec/jsonschema-core.md

 #### The `$id` Keyword {#id-keyword}

-The `$id` keyword identifies a schema resource with its [canonical](#rfc6596) IRI.
+The `$id` keyword identifies a schema resource.
+The value for this keyword MUST be a string, and MUST represent a valid [IRI reference](#rfc3987) (without a fragment).

+When the value of this keyword is resolved against the current base IRI, the resulting absolute IRI then serves as the identifier for the schema resource and as a base IRI for relative IRI references in keywords within that schema resource, in accordance with [RFC 3987 section 6.5](#rfc3987) and [RFC 3986 section 5.1.1](#rfc3986) regarding base IRIs embedded in content.

 Note that this IRI is an identifier and not necessarily a network locator.
 In the case of a network-addressable URL, a schema need not be downloadable from its canonical IRI.

-If present, the value for this keyword MUST be a string, and MUST represent a valid [IRI reference](#rfc3987).
-This IRI reference SHOULD be normalized per RFC 3987, section 5.3, and MUST resolve to an [absolute IRI](#rfc3987) (without a fragment).

-The resulting absolute IRI serves as the base IRI for relative IRI references in keywords within the schema resource, in accordance with [RFC 3987 section 6.5](#rfc3987) and [RFC 3986 section 5.1.1](#rfc3986) regarding base IRIs embedded in content.

-The presence of `$id` in a subschema indicates that the subschema constitutes a distinct schema resource within a single schema document.
-Furthermore, in accordance with [RFC 3987 section 6.5](#rfc3987) and [RFC 3986 section 5.1.2](#rfc3986) regarding encapsulating entities, if an `$id` in a subschema is a relative IRI reference, the base IRI for resolving that reference is the IRI of the parent schema resource.
-Note that an `$id` consisting of an empty IRI or of the empty fragment only will result in the embedded resource having the same IRI as the encapsulating resource, which SHOULD be considered an error per
+Also note that an `$id` consisting of an empty IRI only will result in the embedded resource having the same IRI as the encapsulating resource, which SHOULD be considered an error per {{duplicate-iris}}.
-{{duplicate-iris}}.

 If no parent schema object explicitly identifies itself as a resource with `$id`, the base IRI is that of the entire document, as established by the steps